Optimal and Diffusion Transports in Machine Learning: Transformers

 \section{Transformers}

 Transformers, first introduced in~\cite{vaswani2017attention}, have become one of the most influential architectures in deep learning, powering state-of-the-art results across natural language processing, vision, and beyond.
-The dominant paradigm they embody is that data should be \emph{tokenized}~\cite{lewis2020pretraining}: split into subparts called tokens, represented as vectors $(x_i)_{i=1}^n$ in a latent space $\RR^d$.
+A common paradigm is to \emph{tokenize} data~\cite{lewis2020pretraining}: split it into subparts called tokens, represented as vectors $(x_i)_{i=1}^n$ in a latent space $\RR^d$.
 For text, tokens correspond to subword units enriched with positional embeddings to encode ordering in the sentence~\cite{sennrich2016neural,vaswani2017attention}; for vision, tokens are typically patches of pixels mapped into embeddings~\cite{dosovitskiy2021an}.
 The network then processes this point cloud of tokens through a repeated composition of three operations: normalization layers, multilayer perceptrons (MLPs), and, most importantly, self-attention blocks.
-While normalization and MLPs layers act independently on each token, self-attention couples tokens together, enabling the capture of arbitrarly long-range dependencies and structural relations.
+While normalization and MLP layers act independently on each token, self-attention couples tokens together, enabling the capture of arbitrarily long-range dependencies and structural relations.
 Note that MLP layers hold most of the network's parameters in large models~\cite{kaplan2020scaling}.